dbenn/photometry_tools/README.md

 _SkyCoordAperturePhotometry.ipynb_

-* Sky coordinate DSLR aperture photometry yielding untransformed magnitudes.
+* This Jupyter notebook is intended to be used for sky coordinate DSLR aperture photometry yielding untransformed magnitudes.
 * Uses Python 3, astropy, matplotlib, PythonPhot, PhotUtils.
 * Requires a plate-solved image for RA/Dec determination.